adamlightuk/battleships/README.md

   • Computer player should consider the type of ship and its size when implement the above functionalities.

-Achieving a mark of 80% and over
+<B>Achieving a mark of 80% and over
-The game must implement all the above and the following:
+The game must implement all the above and the following:</B>

   • Computer player should exhibit some intelligence.
 For example, learning from its previous moves when targeting new grids.